a4399518s/outline-client/docs/invitation_instructions.md

 # Invitation instructions

-Have an invitation to connect to an Outline server?
+Have an invitation to connect to an Super Net server?
 Follow these instructions to access to the open internet from your device.
 No personal information will be collected.

 ## 1. Copy your access key
 ![Copy access key](resources/invitation_instructions_001.png "Copy your access key") `ss://xxx` located at the bottom of your invitation email or message.
-The Outline app will instantly add this server from your clipboard.
+The Super Net app will instantly add this server from your clipboard.

 ## 2. Install Outline